 Sunday March 22, 2020: in which we learn the importance of math literacy among our leadership; talk of the National Guard; the steepening US curve

 We had word on Friday from a source, the National Guard and military will be deployed to enforce a nationwide lockdown, in effect beginning Monday and for at least a week, possibly a month.
-No mention of that yesterday during the White House coronavirus pandemic briefing, where VP Mike Pence said “we are in Day 6 of Day 15 of our slow-the-outbreak” response, suggesting that in 9 days we will be at some milestone of measurement on how we did to slow the outbreak.
-He asserted testing is expanding rapidly (though only ~195,000 Americans have been tested) while at this moment “only 19,343 have tested positive.”
+Possibly it’s a hoax as there was no mention of any of that yesterday during the White House coronavirus pandemic briefing, where VP Mike Pence said “we are in Day 6 of Day 15 of our slow-the-outbreak” response, suggesting that in 9 days we will be at some milestone of measurement on how we did to slow the outbreak.
+He asserted testing is expanding rapidly while at this moment “only 19,343 have tested positive.”
 It’s a bit maddening to hear that optimistically emphasized “only” knowing that the vast vast majority of symptomatic people who are not old or with co-morbidities or healthcare related jobs are not being tested, even if they present with fever and a dry hacking cough.

 The VP announced that the shortage of surgical masks will be over in “a few weeks” (notably only after the 15 day slow-the-outbreak effort is concluded).
 As South Korea is hailed for its swift effectiveness in flattening the curve due to testing, testing, testing, the US faces a critical inability to test.
 In response, our Coronavirus Czar (the same one who proclaimed we have ‘only’ ~19k infections!) ordered people not to seek tests.
 He then noted he and his asymptomatic wife were not exposed to his newly infected staff member, and though the White House doctor told him there was no reason to be concerned, he reports that his and his wife were tested and are predictably negative, with absolutely no irony.